SeanOMik/TamableFoxes/README.md

 ## Commands:
 * /spawntamablefox [red/snow]: Spawns a tamable fox at the players' location.
+* /tamablefoxes reload: Reloads
+* /givefox [player name]: Give a fox to another player.

 ## Permissions:
-* tamablefoxes.spawn: Gives permission to run the command /spawntamablefox.
+* `tamablefoxes.reload`: Reloads the plugin config.
 Default: `op`
+* `tamablefoxes.spawn`: Gives permission to run the command /spawntamablefox.
+Default: `op`
-* tamablefoxes.tame: Gives the player the ability to tame a fox.
+* `tamablefoxes.tame`: Gives the player the ability to tame a fox.
 Default: `Everybody`
-* tamablefoxes.tame.unlimited: Lets players bypass the tame limit.
+* `tamablefoxes.tame.unlimited`: Lets players bypass the tame limit.
 Default: `op`
+* `tamablefoxes.tame.anywhere`: Lets players bypass the banned worlds in config.yml (so they can tame in any world).
+Default: `op`
+* `tamablefoxes.givefox.give.others`: Allows the player to give another players fox to a player with /givefox.
+This will ignore if the other receiving has the `tamablefoxes.givefox.receive` permission.
+Default: `op`
+* `tamablefoxes.givefox.give`: Gives the player the ability to give foxes to other players with /givefox.
+Default: `Everybody`
+* `tamablefoxes.givefox.receive`: Gives the player the ability to receive foxes from other players from /givefox.
+Default: `Everybody`

 <br>